ACTIVIST PLAYBOOK

 Nextdoor

-Strategy: Community groups, share local articles, event pages
+Use community groups, share relevant articles, and create event pages for meetings.

 Hashtag Coordination